Table Of Contents

 This applies to all business types: corporations, partnerships, sole proprietors, and limited liability companies.
 Employers must purchase Illinois workers compensation insurance through a licensed insurance company or obtain approval to self-insure from the Illinois Workers Compensation Commission.

-Who Is Exempt from Workers Compensation Coverage?
+Who Is Exempt from Workers’ Compensation Coverage?

 Common Exemptions:

-- Federal employees covered by federal systems
+- Federal employees who are covered under federal workers’ compensation systems

 What Happens If Employers Don’t Insure?